bafflingbits/graph_n4_solution/README.md

 Taking the general costraints for an n=4 c=3 monochromatic graph, it is found that solutions exist and they have the following properties:
 - all multi-color edge weights = 0
-- there are no monochrome multi-edges (from constraints `w2311*w2322`)
+- there are no monochrome multi-edges (from constraints like `w2311*w2322`)
 - there is at most one monochrome edge of each color indicident on a node (from constraints like `w1322*w2322`)

 Since the constraints require at least one monochrome perfect matching of each color to exist, this means:
-- the mono-chromatic weights are non-zero for only/exactly one perfect matching in each color
+- the monochrome edge weights are non-zero for only/exactly one perfect matching in each color
-- the three monochromatic pefect matchings have a disjoint set of edges
+- the three monochrome pefect matchings have a disjoint set of edges

 In other words, despite allowing complex weights, the solutions for n=4 c=3 are equivalent to the simple solutions using non-negative real values weights: